 There’s a reason commercial coffee is still popular and governs a large part of the global coffee market.
 Some coffee drinkers simply love it.

-But don’t simply follow the crowd—don’t let a lack of facts cause you to settle for less than your palate deserves.
+But don’t simply follow the crowd and don’t let a lack of facts cause you to settle for less than your palate deserves.

-In this article we will explore in depth what specialty coffee and commercial coffee are so you can make an informed decision on where you’ll get your next cup from.
+In this article we will explore in depth what specialty coffee and commercial coffee are and the main differences so you can make a better decision on where you’ll get your next cup from.

 Firstly, to prevent any misunderstandings, let’s start with the definitions:

 But why the distinction between the two groups?
-It’s all coffee, right?
+And, it’s all coffee, right?

-The answer is actually complex, which is why we’re going to count down the 10 most important differences between the two.
+The answer is actually complex, which is why we’re going to count down the 10 most important differences between commercial and specialty coffee.